Demons in the Details Demonic Discourse and Rabbinic Culture in Late Antique Babylonia (University of California Press, 2022).

 The Babylonian Talmud is full of stories of demonic encounters and laws that attempt to regulate those encounters.
 In this book, Sara Ronis takes the reader on a journey across the rabbinic canon, exploring how Late Antique rabbis imagined, feared, and controlled demons.
 Ronis contextualizes the Talmud’s thought within the rich cultural matrix of Sasanian Babylonia, putting rabbinic thinking in conversation with Sumerian, Akkadian, Ugaritic, Syriac Christian, Zoroastrian, and Second Temple Jewish texts about demons to delve into the interactive communal context in which the rabbis created boundaries between the human and the supernatural, and between themselves and other religious communities.
 Demons in the Details explores the wide range of approaches that the rabbis took to their neighbors’ beliefs and practices, out of which they created a profoundly Jewish demonology.

-To preorder the book or to request that your library purchase a copy, visit the University of California Press website here.
+To order the book or to request that your library purchase a copy, visit the University of California Press website here.

 “A fascinating study bursting with insights into the diversity of ideas about demons and religious difference across antiquity.
 Sara Ronis demonstrates that rabbis constructed themselves as powerful and important masters of the demonic denizens of their world in ways that affirmed rabbinic power, authority, and creativity.
 By treating the rabbis as members of a scholastic elite, in conversation with other religious and philosophical communities in Sasanian Babylonia, Demons in the Details is at the cutting edge of contemporary rabbinic scholarship.
 It uses the lens of demonology to illuminate the writings of the sages and concomitantly the wider ancient Mediterranean world.”—Kimberly B. Stratton, author of Naming the Witch: Magic, Ideology, and Stereotype in the Ancient World